 By Dasha Afanasieva

-LONDON (Reuters) - SoftBank's <9984.T> Vision Fund is raising $4 billion (3 billion pounds) to help finance acquisitions and has hired Goldman Sachs
+LONDON (Reuters) – SoftBank’s <9984.T> Vision Fund is raising $4 billion (3 billion pounds) to help finance acquisitions and has hired Goldman Sachs <GS.N> and Mizuho <8411.T> to work on the deal, a presentation seen by Reuters said.

 The transaction would be the first test of debt investors’ appetite for the Saudi-backed technology fund since the crisis triggered by the murder of Jamal Khashoggi, a journalist critical of Saudi authorities.